flooose/lunaryorn.github.io/_posts/2013-11-05-flycheck-0-15-released.md

 </figure>

 It is three months since the last release, so this release brings quite a lot of changes.
-For a complete list of all changes, please read the complete list of [changes][].
 In this post, I will just go through the most important ones.

 Breaking changes
 ================